chayapatr/site/src/content/g/extinction.md

 Why are we redesigning the extinction and not just "design?"
 Logistically, design always emerged, even unintentionally; even in the inaction, it can be perceived that this is the design we chose for the event.

-However, a "redesign" requires careful thought and retrospection on such a subject, such as a redesign of a brand or an campaign redesign.
+However, a "redesign" requires careful thought and retrospection on such a subject, such as a redesign of a brand or a campaign.
 Even if minor, retrospectives come into account.
-That's a reason to emphasize "re" in "redesign" and ponder how we can redesign the human extinction.
+That's a reason to emphasize "re" in "redesign" and to ponder how we can redesign the human extinction.